 Running a superfriends deck with Narset can be quite a blast to play.
 Casting free planeswalkers every turn is just absolutely amazing, however it may make you become a target from the entire table.
 Generally a Narset Superfriends list will want to play Ugin, Karn, most of the Chandras, Venser, most of the Jaces, Tezzeret, Saheeli, and Tamiyo.

 It’s also an option to throw in some pillowfort spells such as Crawlspace and Ghostly Prison to protect all of your planeswalkers from opposing creatures.

-It’s not exactly tribal, but all of the monk generally synergize with non-creature spells and enchantments.
-Usually it is a pretty good play to run lot’s of enchantments that buff creatures and targeted removal spells.
+It’s not exactly tribal, but all of the monks generally synergize with non-creature spells and enchantments.
+Usually it is a pretty good play to run lot’s of enchantments that buff creatures, and targeted removal spells.
 Most monks in Magic have some form of prowess, so with Narset’s free spell slinging, the monks will get out of hand really quickly.